satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 - Click **"New repository secret"** and add the token as `PERSONAL_ACCESS_TOKEN`
 - Click on **"Add secret"** to save the token

-A personal access token is necessary to be able to push the changes back to the repository if the release branch is protected.
+A personal access token is necessary to push the release commit and tag back to the repository if the release branch is protected.
 The user associated with the token needs to have admin access to the repository and be able to bypass branch protection rules.

 > [!WARNING]
-> Other collaborators on the repo can push actions that use this token and push commits acting as the user associated with the token.
-Make sure to use this only if you trust the collaborators on the repository.
+> Anyone who can push workflow changes to the repository can make a workflow use this token.
+Package scripts and compromised dependencies running in the release workflow can also access it.
+To minimize risk, scope it to this repository with the minimum required permissions, and prefer a dedicated bot account with an expiration date and regular rotation.

 If there are no branch protection rules in the repository, then the [`GITHUB_TOKEN`](https://docs.github.com/en/actions/concepts/security/github_token) secret (available by default) can be used instead of a personal access token.
 Note that commits made by using `GITHUB_TOKEN` won't trigger other workflows.

-## Step 4
+### Step 4

 Create a GitHub Actions workflow file in `.github/workflows/release.yml` with the following contents: